muhdshafi-angular/HelloWorld/README.md

 * Event
 * Any event enclosed in () is an Angular event
 example: `<button  (click)="onclick($event)">Click</button>`
-Use `$event` for passing the event object to component
+Use `$event` for passing the event object to component.
+Any event without enclosed () is a normal browser event.
 ### 2 way binding